Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Construction of Polar Lattices

-\begin{remark} It is worth pointing out that Theorem \ref{theorem1} only requires mild conditions.
-The condition $\epsilon_{\Lambda}(\tilde{\sigma}) \to 0$ is easily satisfied by properly scaling the top lattice $\Lambda$.
-In practice, if the target error probability is fixed (e.g., $10^{-5}$), $r$ can be a small constant, namely, $r$ does not have to scale as $\log N$.
-Thus, the essential condition is $N\to \infty$. \end{remark}
+\begin{remark} In practice, if the target error probability is fixed (e.g., $10^{-5}$), $r$ can be a small integer, namely, $r$ does not have to scale as $\log N$.
+Thus, the essential condition is $N\to \infty$.
+Particularly, our example in Section IV shows that $r=2$ is sufficient for a target error probability around $10^{-5}$ when $\sigma=0.3380$. \end{remark}

 For finite $N$, however, the capacity loss $\epsilon_{3}$ is not negligible.
 We investigate the finite-length performance of polar lattices in the following.